Gradient and Newton Boosting for Classification and Regression

 The goal of boosting is to find a minimizer $F^*$ of the risk $R(F)$ which is defined as the expected loss

-where $F(\cdot)$ is a function in a Hilbert space $\mathcal{H}$ with inner product $\langle\cdot,\cdot\rangle$ given by and $L(Y,F)$ is an appropriately chosen loss function.
+where $F(\cdot)$ is a function in a Hilbert space $\mathcal{H}$ with inner product $\langle\cdot,\cdot\rangle$ given by and $L(Y,F)$ is a loss function.
 See below and Appendix \ref{lossfcts} for examples of loss functions.
-Note that for notational simplicity, we often denote a function $F(\cdot)$ shortly by $F$ in this article.
-In general, the $F$ can also be a multivariate function in a direct sum Hilbert space.
-For notational simplicity, we assume in the following that $F$ is univariate.
+For notational simplicity, we often denote a function $F(\cdot)$ shortly by $F$ in this article.
+In general, $F$ can also be a multivariate function in a direct sum Hilbert space.
+However, for notational simplicity, we assume in the following that $F$ is univariate.
 In Section \ref{mutlivar}, we extend this to the multivariate case.